cloudflare/cloudflare-docs/content/cloudflare-one/identity/devices/mutual-tls-authentication.md

 ## Generating a client certificate

 Returning to the terminal, generate a client certificate that will authenticate against the Root CA uploaded.
-This example creates a new directory to keep client certificates separate from the Root CA working location for ease of management.

 1. Create a file named `client-csr.json` and add the following JSON blob: